cgarren/spotifydata/README.md

 * ~~Add Logout button (clears tokens and such)~~
 * ~~Add footer to index page~~
 * Simple about page maybe with venmo/donation button
-* Make the 404 page appealing
+* ~~Make the 404 page appealing~~
 * Make a Spotify/Music Data FAQ page (with most popular searches taking into account SEO)
 * Make pages more static/template based for SEO
 * Create sitemap and submit to search console
 * Put in alt text for all images
 * Add title tags and meta descriptions (150-300 characters) to all pages and optimize them
 * Figure out url stuff so a user can authenticate from google and go right to a certain page
-* Recommend one song per day (could be history blind), curated by me
+* Recommend one song per day (could be history blind), curated by me - "Song of the Day"
+* Make a song comparison page
+* Song Battles?
+Picking higher song in categories minigame?

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist